Alex Call Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Rangers pitching staff ranks 24th in the league.
+- The pitching staff for the Rangers has a collective 8.2 K/9, which ranks 23rd in the league.

-- The Rangers have a 3.97 team ERA that ranks 10th among all MLB pitching staffs.
+- The Rangers' 3.95 team ERA ranks 10th among all league pitching staffs.

-- The Rangers give up the sixth-fewest home runs in baseball (90 total, one per game).
+- Rangers pitchers combine to allow the eighth-fewest home runs in baseball (92 total, one per game).

-- Bradford makes the start for the Rangers, his fifth of the season.
-He is 0-1 with a 4.98 ERA and 24 strikeouts in 21 2/3 innings pitched.
+- Heaney makes the start for the Rangers, his 17th of the season.
+He is 5-5 with a 4.12 ERA and 89 strikeouts in 83 2/3 innings pitched.

-- His most recent appearance came out of the bullpen on Monday when the left-hander threw 2 1/3 scoreless innings against the Houston Astros without allowing a hit.
+- In his most recent outing on Sunday against the Houston Astros, the left-hander tossed five scoreless innings while surrendering three hits.

-- The 25-year-old has amassed an ERA of 4.98, with 10 strikeouts per nine innings, in six games this season.
-Opponents have a .228 batting average against him.
+- The 32-year-old has put up an ERA of 4.12, with 9.7 strikeouts per nine innings, in 16 games this season.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.